ONSdigital/dp-compose/v2/stacks/search/README.md

 1. Edit docker-compose config

-   Edit this stack's `.env` file and uncomment this block:
+   Copy the below block of this stack's `default.env` file and paste uncommented into `local.env`:

    ```sh
    # -- FULL STACK (PUBLISHING) -- Uncomment the following lines to run full stack in publishing mode